bvtvusn/FlukeConnect_2/README.md

 # FlukeConnect_2
 Connection to Fluke multimeters through optical link.
 The data from the multimeter is collected and displayed on the computer.
-Can be added in the future: Logging
+Logging functionality may be added in the future.

 Youtube video: https://youtu.be/a9pcPl6lhEs